dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

 where financial_status = 'paid'
 ```

-In the query, we join the sales information for each source with its dlt load_info.
+In the query, we join the sales information for each source with its dlt **load_info**.
 This will help us keep track of the number of rows added with each pipeline run.
 The `schema_name` identifies the source that populated the table and helps establish the table lineage.
 While the `_dlt_load_id` identifies the pipeline run that populated the each row and helps establish row level lineage.
 The sources are combined to create a **fact_sales** table by doing a union over both sources.

 Next, we define the **`schema_change.sql`** model to capture the changes in the table schema using following query: